10 March 2018 · Mfantsipim School

 All seventeen, or none

-The Goals interlock.
+The Goals are interlocking.
 We refuse to trade poverty against climate, or gender against growth — because the trade is precisely what creates the next decade's problem.

 Designed in the district, not the capital